useFileDownload

 const CustomDownloadButton = () => { const { download } = useFileDownload() return ( <div> <button onClick={download}>Download!</button> </div> )}

-export const AppPdfViewer = () => { return ( <RPConfig licenseKey={YOUR_LICENSE_KEY}> <RPProvider src="https://cdn.codewithmosh.com/image/upload/v1721763853/guides/web-roadmap.pdf"> <CustomDownloadButton /> <RPDefaultLayout> <RPPages /> </RPDefaultLayout> </RPProvider> </RPConfig> )}
+export const AppPdfViewer = () => { return ( <RPConfig licenseKey="YOUR_LICENSE_KEY"> <RPProvider src="https://cdn.codewithmosh.com/image/upload/v1721763853/guides/web-roadmap.pdf"> <CustomDownloadButton /> <RPDefaultLayout> <RPPages /> </RPDefaultLayout> </RPProvider> </RPConfig> )}import { RPConfig, RPProvider, RPPages, RPDefaultLayout, useFileDownload } from '@pdf-viewer/react'import { type FC } from 'react'

 const CustomDownloadButton: FC = () => { const { download } = useFileDownload() return ( <div> <button onClick={download}>Download!</button> </div> )}

-export const AppPdfViewer: FC = () => { return ( <RPConfig licenseKey={YOUR_LICENSE_KEY}> <RPProvider src="https://cdn.codewithmosh.com/image/upload/v1721763853/guides/web-roadmap.pdf"> <CustomDownloadButton /> <RPDefaultLayout> <RPPages /> </RPDefaultLayout> </RPProvider> </RPConfig> )}
+export const AppPdfViewer: FC = () => { return ( <RPConfig licenseKey="YOUR_LICENSE_KEY"> <RPProvider src="https://cdn.codewithmosh.com/image/upload/v1721763853/guides/web-roadmap.pdf"> <CustomDownloadButton /> <RPDefaultLayout> <RPPages /> </RPDefaultLayout> </RPProvider> </RPConfig> )}